gcrsaldanha/invoice-restful-api/README.md

 It's intended to be used as a **learning resource** (i.e., not suitable for production use).

+## API Interface
+If you already have your project set up, head over to [API Interface Documentation](API.md).

 ## Getting Started
 ### Configuration File
 There are 3 files to be configured under [app/config/](app/config/):